AyushCoding/Image-Caption-Bot-Model/README.md

 ## Dataset

 The dataset used is flickr8k.
-Extract the images in Flickr8K_Data and the text data in Flickr8K_Text.

 ## Requirements